labarlab-emorep/make_reports/README.md

 ## gen_guids
 This workflow downloads REDCap demographic information to use in conjunction with the NDA's `guid-tool` for the purpose of generating participant GUIDs.
-These GUIDs are written to `/mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion/data_survey/redcap/output_guid_*.txt`.
+These GUIDs are written to /mnt/keoki/experiments2/EmoRep/Exp2_Compute_Emotion/data_survey/redcap/output_guid_*.txt.
 It can also check for GUID copy-paste errors by comparing generated GUIDs with those in REDCap.

 ### Setup
 - Install the `guid-tool`(see [here](https://nda.nih.gov/nda/nda-tools)) into OS.
-- Update PATH with the install location (e.g. `$export PATH=${PATH}:/opt/nda_guid`).
+- Update PATH with the guid-tool install location (e.g. `$export PATH=${PATH}:/opt/nda_guid`).
 - Generate and store API token for REDCap (see [above](#general-requirements)).